Japan Sumo Association: Missions

-The sumo school's enseign at the Ryōgoku Kokugikan.
+The sumo school's signboard at the Ryōgoku Kokugikan.

 The JSA is more than just a sports organization.
 Its status as an Incorporated Foundation makes it an organization of cultural purpose.
 However, the complex structure of the association means that it carries out its missions as both a company involved in promoting sport, in particular by selling tickets for tournaments, and as a cultural entity due to its historical links with the Shinto religion and its links with the imperial family, which is also responsible for training its young students.